Timing of initiating manual therapy and therapeutic exercises in the management of patients after hindfoot fractures: a randomized controlled trial

 Level of evidence: Therapy, level 2b.

 Albin, S., "Timing of initiating manual therapy and therapeutic exercises in the management of patients after hindfoot fractures: a randomized controlled trial" (2018).
-Regis University Faculty Publications.
+Regis University Faculty Publications (comprehensive list).
 4.